BrandonPCollins/My-Project-1/README.md

 ![image](https://user-images.githubusercontent.com/131177569/234132923-bfd33756-60c0-4245-a402-5b4c92e14161.png)

+As of now there are no bugs that I am aware of, having managed to squash most of them in my testing phase.
+In particular the responsive design was particularly difficult and required severals layers of testing as the index page was particularly complex given the various styles I used on the respective sections.

 # Deployment

-The site is live and can be found : [Here](https://brandonpcollins.github.io/My-Project-1/ )
+The site is live and deployed through GitHub pages and can be found : [Here](https://brandonpcollins.github.io/My-Project-1/ )

 # Credits